 -

-Do Purchase Orders expire?
+Do PO's expire?

 Yes, POs typically include an expiration date, especially if they are part of a quote-based agreement.
 If no expiration date is specified, it's best to confirm validity with the supplier to avoid pricing or availability issues.